 After styling your hair in the morning, use this power appliance to rid your home of unwanted dust.
-According to Curry, hair dryers do not just dry hair, they also work wonders when placed on low speed to quickly eliminate dust from silk flower and plant arrangements, ridding your home of any potential allergens.
+According to Curry, hair dryers do not just dry hair, they also work wonders when placed on low speed to quickly eliminate dust from a silk flower and plant arrangements, ridding your home of any potential allergens.

 Coffee filters do more than filtering grounds to make great coffee.
 According to Curry, they also leave a lint-free shine when used instead of a cloth to wipe down mirrors and windows.
 Save on the cost of paper towels and absorb the streaks from your glass surfaces easily with this unique use for a common household product.

-Their household uses don’t end there, either, according to Seana Turner, professional organizer and creator of The Seana Method of ordering life.
+Their household uses don’t end there, either, according to Seana Turner, professional organizer, and creator of The Seana Method of ordering life.
 “Keep them in a drawer near your microwave to use as covers when reheating food to avoid splatters,” she says.
 “Or, put them in the bottom of pots before adding soil when planting to keep dirt from falling out the drainage hole.”

 Another streak-free option for cleaning windows and mirrors is your daily newspaper.
-After catching up on the community news, spray a mixture of vinegar and water on the surface and wipe down with the morning newspaper, suggests Bonnie Joy Dewkett, certified professional organizer with The Joyful Organizer.
+After catching up on the community news, spray a mixture of vinegar and water on the surface and wipe down with the morning newspaper, suggests Bonnie Joy Dewkett, a certified professional organizer with The Joyful Organizer.

 Before tossing your tissue boxes, toilet paper cardboards or baby wipe boxes in the trash, consider reusing them to organize your home.
 According to Turner, baby wipe boxes are great for holding small items, such as candles, napkin rings or cookie cutters.